-|Rest of Schedule From 06/26/17|
+|Rest of Schedule From 03/22/19|

-On weekends, parking is available in the Metra lot along Poplar Drive to the south.
+On weekends, parking is available in the Metra lot along Poplar Drive south of Greenleaf.

 On weekdays, parking is available a few blocks east on Greenleaf Ave: make sure signs allow all-day parking where you park!

 Rides will not take place if there is snow or ice on the surface of the road, or if it's raining or snowing.